Axilent/Ahem/README.md

             return False
 ```

-Notifications with a DelayedEvent will generate an entry in the "DelayedEvent" table, and will be scheduled directly in Celery.
+Notifications with a DelayedEvent will generate an entry in the "DeferredNotification" table, and will be scheduled directly in Celery.
 ```CalendarSchedule``` notifications will be verified according to the ```AHEM_CALENDAR_SCHEDULE_PERIODICITY```.
 Notifications with no ```initiating_event``` will run immediately.